mattkosoy/mattkosoy.github.io/_posts/2016-07-28-hecka-tight-method-for-doing-web-development.md

 ## Introduction

-A couple weeks ago my buddy <a href="https://tonyvoorhees.github.io/">Tony</a> asked if I could help him get his laptop set up for doing web development.
-There are a <a href="https://mallinson.ca/osx-web-development/">variety</a> <a href="https://www.smashingmagazine.com/2016/04/stop-installing-your-webdev-environment-locally-with-docker/">of</a> <a href="https://www.reddit.com/r/webdev/comments/45mkks/best_practice_web_development_environment_for_osx/"> approaches</a> for how you could go about doing this.
-This post is my suggestion for getting things set up relatively quickly and efficiently.
-This post is not the _definitve_ way to get things set up.
-I'm not going to deep dive into some of the tangental topics that are spawned here.
-Those things are fodder for another post in the future.
-As always, you should always use the methods that works best for you.
+A couple weeks ago <a href="https://tonyvoorhees.github.io/">Tony Voorhees</a> asked me if I could help him get his laptop set up to do web development with javascript.
+Because I was looking for an opportunity to document my process I agreed to help him out.
+I'm still not entirely sure why I chose to write this because it's not like there are a ton of <a href="https://mallinson.ca/osx-web-development/">really</a> <a href="https://www.smashingmagazine.com/2016/04/stop-installing-your-webdev-environment-locally-with-docker/">good</a> <a href="https://www.reddit.com/r/webdev/comments/45mkks/best_practice_web_development_environment_for_osx/"> methods</a> which have been documented already.
+I suppose that this is one of those _It's not what you do it's how you do it_ types of things.
+I digress...

+If you follow the suggestions in this post then you should get things set up relatively quickly.
+The process is meant to be as efficient as possible, but you should always use the methods that works best for you.
+This is one of those things that has a lot of flexibility.

 _![Mr. Tony Voorhees](/images/tony.jpg)_

 <a href="http://tonyvoorhees.com/">Tony Voorhees</a> is a San Francisco based artist, art director, and designer.
 He's been a friend and colleauge for just about twenty years now.
 He has over a decade of experience designing systems for small businesses, design agencies and product companies.
 His most recent position was on the design team at <a href="https://www.draftkings.com/">Draftkings</a>.

-<a href="/about">I</a> am the author of this website, and (more importantly) am <a href="https://www.instagram.com/explore/tags/zainabkosoy/">Zainab's</a> dad.
+He's currently in a search for new employment opportunities.
+Yo companies:<a href="mailto:hello@tonyvoorhees.com">Hit him up</a>.

 ## Tony's workflow status quo.

-Tony mostly does interaction design, and because of that he hadn't spent much time adjusting his workflow.
-It was easiest for him to use <a href="https://www.mamp.info/">MAMP</a> to do web development on his laptop.
+Tony mostly does interaction design, and because of that he hadn't spent much time adjusting his workflow over the years.
+He's been rocking <a href="https://www.mamp.info/">MAMP</a> to do web development on his laptop.
 When his work was in a state of completion he would use an FTP app like <a href="https://panic.com/transmit/">Transmit</a> to transfer files to a server.
-While this method can be leveraged successfully, there are other techniques that Tony could use to do this stuff.
+While this method can be leveraged successfully, there are other techniques that Tony could use to do things more efficiently.

-Tony's a designer.
-He was put off by how the new-fangled tools are meant to work.
-I don't blame him.
+Since Tony is a designer He was put off by how the new-fangled tools that developers are meant to work with.
+I don't blame him either.
+It's hectic out there.
 Using the terminal can be a bit overwhelming if you aren't used to it.
-The mamp GUI can be helpful to quickly configure and maintain a webserver.
+The MAMP GUI can be helpful, too.
 However it is much more efficient to use the terminal to do these things, and as I explained to Tony it's really easy once you understand the fundamentals.

 ## Terminal life and Laptop.